Stevia -Effectiveness Against Lyme Disease

 In the next set of experiments, we tested several previously reported effective antibiotics on B. burgdorferi such as doxycycline, cefoperazone, and daptomycin individually and in combinations [30, 31].

-In Fig. 2A, the effectiveness of doxycycline and the three-antibiotic combination was compared with Stevia A. A significant elimination (value ≤ 0.01) in the persisters was found with Stevia A compared to doxycycline.
+In Fig. 2A, the effectiveness of doxycycline and the three-antibiotic combination was compared with Stevia A. A significant elimination (p value ≤ 0.01) in the persisters was found with Stevia A compared to doxycycline.

 Direct counting confirms the effectiveness of Stevia A on the log phase spirochetes and stationary phase rich persisters